Ad0rian/ZoomToCursorKrita/README.md

 To change the shortcuts you will need to change the assigned keys on the script:

-You can change the "~KEY::" inputs, but remember to keep the "~", it's an attribute to work properly with Krita.
+You can change the "~KEY::" inputs, but remember to keep the symbol, it's an attribute to work properly with Krita.

 ![thing](https://github.com/Ad0rian/ZoomToCursorKrita/assets/24438036/93757e15-d457-4157-9686-5b0246f38410)